A survey of $\chi$-boundedness: The Gy arf as-Sumner conjecture

-Most of these trees mentioned so far have the property that their vertices of degree more than two are close together, and indeed the conjecture still remains open for trees with two vertices of degree more than two, far apart.
-In particular, the conjecture was not known for double brooms (a {\em double broom} is a tree consisting of two disjoint stars with their centres joined by a path), and it was not known for two-legged caterpillars (a {\em caterpillar} is a tree in which all vertices of degree more than one lie in a path, and {\em two-legged} means it has two vertices not in this path).

-These two cases have now been settled.
-We proved the following (the first two joint with Chudnovsky~\cite{distantstars}; the third is joint with Chudnovsky and Sophie Spirkl, and appears in Spirkl's PhD thesis~\cite{spirkl}):
+The trees mentioned so far have the property that their vertices of degree more than two are close together, and indeed at this stage the conjecture still remained open for every tree with two vertices of degree more than two, far apart.
+But now we have several theorems proving that some such trees are $\chi$-bounding.
+Here are three (the first two are joint with Chudnovsky~\cite{distantstars}; the third is joint with Chudnovsky and Sophie Spirkl, and appears in Spirkl's PhD thesis~\cite{spirkl}):

 \begin{thm} The following are $\chi$-bounding: \begin{itemize} \item trees obtained from a star and a star subdivision by adding a path joining their centres; \item trees obtained from a star subdivision by adding one vertex. \item trees obtained from two disjoint paths by adding an edge between them. \end{itemize} \end{thm}